igwgames/nes-starter-kit/guide/section_2/changing_the_world.md

 **If you mix these two, the compiler will fail when it tries to build your levels.**

+The engine doesn't handle empty tiles, so it is suggested that you avoid leaving any gaps in the `Overworld Tiles` part of the map.
+Any blank spaces will be filled in with the very first tile in your tile list.

 Beyond that, just make the rooms look like you want them to, then save the tmx file and build your game.
 **Bam!** level designs updated!